sk-rt/handy-collapse/README.md

 # handy-collaps.js

+With default version we can't use closeOthers with mean, after click to open other child's, we can't use it to close other child's or even close another parent on click other parent.

 Fixed nested closeOthers to prevent close parent and now can use closeOthers option with nested namespace.

-Our Edition:
+Our Edition - Added Nested closeOthers:

+Added: `nameSpace: "nested-close"` & `data-nested-close`

 If you want to not close parent accordion from closeOthers and exclude them, you can add an attribute to your parent group like: `closeOthers ="false"` .